jtamsut/jtamsut.github.io/_drafts/2016-10-15-intro-to-programming-in-bash.md

+---
+layout: post
+title: "Introduction to Bash Programming"
+categories: bash terminal
+---

 A shell is executes commands.

 The UNIX shell is a command interpreter and programming language